crossposted to snc.digpins.org

 Blog sites do often have a comment section, where many people can participate, but these sections usually aren't featured as prominently on the page, so they really feel more like a sub-network than a network to me.

 In contrast to Twitter, blogs also have all the space the author needs to get a complicated idea across.
 The only real limitation here is how long you can hold an audiences attention.

 Podcasts as a network have very similar one-to-many structure to blogs.
-Typically a successful podcast has a few hosts a large amount of listeners.
-Podcasts cannot offer comments sections like blogs do, although many podcast hosts welcome audience feedback and follow-up and will incorporate that into the show.
+Typically a podcast has a few hosts and a large amount of listeners.
+Podcasts cannot offer comments sections like blogs do, although many podcast hosts welcome audience feedback/follow-up and will incorporate that into the show.
 What makes that different from blogs though is that that audience feedback is usually behind by one episode, as the audience won't have anything to react to until after the podcast episode has been published.
 Therefore feedback usually for a given episode of a podcast will, at the earliest, show up in time to record the next episode.

 Podcasts offer plenty of time for the creator to communicate a complex idea, as its not uncommon to see a runtime of 1 - 2 hours.
-On top of this, because podcasts usually have more than one host, the audience gets to here two or more people have a discussion about an idea, which can make it easier for the listener to relate to the discussion and feel like they're a part of the conversation (even though they aren't).
+On top of this, because podcasts usually have more than one host, the audience gets to here two or more people have a discussion about an idea, which can make it easier for the listener to relate to the discussion and feel like they're a part of the conversation (even though they aren't really in that moment).
 Most of my favorite podcasts have a format that can essentially be summed up as "Three friends talk about a topic they all have in common."
 For me this means that when I hear one of my favorite podcast hosts recommend something, it feels more like I'm a part of their network, and so that recommendation is more valuable to me.